rgalus/sticky-js/README.md

 [DEMO](https://rgalus.github.io/sticky-js/)

-Sticky-js is a responsive library for sticky elements written in vanilla javascript.
+Sticky-js is a library for sticky elements written in vanilla javascript.
 With this library you can easily set sticky elements on your website.
+It's also responsive.

 ## Features